The sinuses are air pockets located inside the bones in the

 Why can't the cilia move the mucus out?

 Typically, early in the development of a sinus infection, the cilia (tiny hairs lining the sinuses) are lost and mucus becomes increasing thick.
 Consequently, the mucus is retained in the sinus.
 If the sinus infection lasts for a long enough period of time, the lining of the sinus may actually physically change, causing an even thicker mucus to develop.
 The bacteria become trapped in all of the nooks and crannies and proliferate.
-Once this happens, it is common that patients need to have surgery.
+Once this happens, it becomes more difficult to treat and it becomes possible that medical treatment may not work and you may need to have surgery.
+Although surgery may be avoided, treatment at this point becomes extremely difficult and many doctors may not know how to treat it medically at this point.
 Given the above problems, it is obviously important to treat a sinus infection as soon as it starts to occur.

 Why do I often have symptoms when I wake up in the morning?